trangnv/ethereum-starknet-bridge/README.md

 # Ethereum - StarkNet communication
 ## Ethereum to StarkNet (L1 - L2)
-- Interact with StarkNet core contract
+- a function of StarkNet core contract on Ethereum is called with l2 contract, function selector, payload
-- StarkNet sequencer
+- StarkNet sequencer receipts the payload, initiates a transaction that invokes the correspond contract function.
+And the follow logics happend on StarkNet contract
+- L1 state update and proof
   - The L1 Handler transaction that was created in the previous step is added to a proof.
   - The state update is received on the Core contract
   - the message is cleared from the Core contract’s storage.
 At this point the message is handled.

 ## StarkNet to Ethereum (L2 - L1)
+- Interaction with contract on StarkNet
+- On StarkNet contract, `send_message_to_l1` is called with `to_address` and `payload`
+- When message is consumed
+  - `consumeMessageFromL2` function is called in StarkNet core contract
+  - proof

+the hash of the message is stored on L1 in the StarkNet Core Contract (and the relevant counter is increased), and the LogMessageToL1 event (which contains the message parameters) is emitted. are these done by StarkNet OS/sequencer

 # [aave-starknet-bridge](https://github.com/aave-starknet-project/aave-starknet-bridge)